muarshad01/DeepSeek/Notes/lecture07_notes.md

 #### Implementing a 2-head attention (step-by-step)

-capture multiple perspectives of the given sentence or the given paragraph So the main idea is this right 20:56 you have instead of just having one one self attention mechanism what you can do is that let's say you have the input um 21:05 let's say you have the input embedding Matrix right you pass it 21:11 through self attention mechanism number one you pass it through self attention 21:17 mechanism number two let's say we look at two right now so this will give me a 21:22 context Vector Matrix one
-21:28
-context Vector Matrix number one and this will give me a context Vector Matrix number 21:35 two and then what I will do is that I will just merge these two context Vector matrices together so that I'll have one 21:42 resultant context Vector Matrix which now consists of multiple perspectives this is perspective number 21:50 one and this is essentially perspective number two and when I say perspective it 21:55 can it does not necessarily have to do with meaning always it can be something else like one context Vector Matrix 22:02 essentially looks at or pays more attention to verbs in a given sentence 22:07 the second context Vector Matrix maybe pays more attention to the hidden meaning of a given sentence Etc so 22:14 multiple representations might come out from different context Vector Matrix so here we are just trying to expand our 22:21 range of what we capture from a given sentence and this thing of converting 22:27 the self attention mechanism to multiple self attention mechanism is essentially 22:33 called as multi-head attention multi- head attention the 22:39 reason this term head comes into the picture is that it's essentially like having multiple self attention heads so 22:46 if you think of one one self attention as one person with one head it's like one head is giving one attention right 22:52 but now you have multiple heads each of these heads is capturing a different perspective so think think of these as 22:59 multiple people let's say this is the first person with the first perspective second person with a second perspective 23:05 so this is just a nomenclature but the head comes from the fact that we are aggregating multiple self attention 23:12 blocks together and that's where the name U multi-head attention actually has 23:17 its Origins okay so I hope until now I have
-23:23
-uh motivated the concept of why do we need multi-head attention and what are 23:29 the limitations of the self attention mechanism and now we are going to start looking at how does multi-ad attention 23:35 actually operate in the context of the matrices which we have seen before the queries ke values Etc how exactly can we 23:42 change that whole procedure so that we have multiple heads so the main question here right now is that what if we have 23:50 two self attention mechanisms instead of one so let's take this same sentence the artist painted the portrait of a woman 23:56 with a brush now now I'm going to show you the stepbystep procedure of how we can have two self attention mechanisms 24:05 within this sentence and remember that the main purpose of this exercise is that if we have two self attention 24:10 mechanisms we should have two attention scores matrices and we should have two context Vector matrices because each has 24:17 to capture a different perspective so I'll need to show you how this is exactly done in the query key value 24:24 representation which we have Okay so what if we have two self 24:29 attention mechanisms instead of one now by the way this two self attention mechanism is also called having two 24:36 heads uh and that is the origin of the term multi head okay so now what we are 24:42 going to do is that we are going to take this sentence and we are going to see a stepbystep procedure of how we can 24:47
-Implement a two-head attention on this input sequence and when you understand 24:54 this step by-step procedure you will have a complete visual road map of how the multi-ad attention mechanism works 25:01 if you have understood self attention multi-ad attention is actually quite straightforward but I think in 25:06

 ***

 literature and in other videos it just explained in a complicated and reverse manner instead it's much easier to